 OVERVIEW: The Jack Kent Cooke Foundation (JKCF) funds college access programs.
 Most of its work prioritizes college advising and other efforts designed to improve college access among students with high potential, but low incomes.

 IP TAKE: JKCF's awards are few, and it rarely funds unsolicited proposals.
 Organizations committed to increasing the number of underserved students who earn a post-secondary degree should consider approaching this funder.

-PROFILE: The Jack Kent Cooke Foundation believes far too many low-income students fall short of their educational potential through lack of challenge in school and the high cost of a college education.
+PROFILE: The Jack Kent Cooke Foundation, established in 2000, believes far too many low-income students fall short of their educational potential through lack of challenge in school and the high cost of a college education.
 Headquartered in Landsdowne, Virginia, JKCF works at “providing students both counseling and financial support from middle school to graduate school” through “significant grants for noteworthy and innovative initiatives that support high-performing, low-income students.”
 JKCF supports this mission through a combination of scholarship programs and grantmaking activities.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)